 Choose a topic for your bill from the list below.
 By clicking on the different topics, you can view web resources and political cartoons that will help you with your research.
 Use the information you find here to complete the Phase II Research Guide.

 - Civil Liberties and Constitutional Issues - Civil liberties are freedoms protected by the Constitution.
 Examples are the freedoms of speech, religion, and the press and freedom from unreasonable searches and seizures.
-If you are interested in current issues like school prayer or the controversy surrounding the Patriot Act, this is the topic for you.
+If you are interested in current issues like religious exemptions or freedom of speech on public school campuses, this is the topic for you.
 This topic also includes intellectual property.

 - Civil Rights - Civil rights are those rights that belong to all citizens regardless of race, gender, age, or national origin.
-If you want to address the voting age, the rights of the disabled, or affirmative action, this is the topic you should select.
+They relate to freedom from unequal treatment.
+If you want to address the voting age, the rights of the disabled, LGBTQ rights, or affirmative action, this is the topic you should select.

 - Economy - The economy is usually the most influential issue for voters in presidential elections, so if you have a great idea for tax reform or a solution for inflation, this is the topic you should research.

 - Education - Students can tell politicians a lot about education!
-This is the topic to pick if you want to address standardized testing, school start times, college scholarships, or vocational training.
+This is the topic to pick if you want to address standardized testing, teacher training and salaries, school start times, college scholarships, or vocational training.

-- Environment and Energy - Do you believe we need to do a better job of protecting the natural world?
-Or do you think Americans already waste too much time and money on environmental regulations?
+- Environment and Energy - Do you believe we need to do a better job of protecting the natural world, or do you think Americans focus enough or too much time and money on environmental regulations?
 If you want to learn more about natural resources, energy, land use and property rights, or animal habitats and welfare, choose this topic.

 - Foreign Policy - How should the United States create and maintain relationships with other countries?
-Should we be active, involved partners in the United Nations and other international organizations, or should we keep more to ourselves?
+Should we partner with the United Nations and other international organizations, work directly with other countries to solve problems, or should we take action independent of others?

 - Gun Control - How much freedom should Americans have when it comes to purchasing and using guns?
 This topic is the source of a lot of controversy in our society.
 Research gun control and propose a solution of your own.

 - Health and Safety - Many people suffer illness, injury, or even death because of sometimes-preventable risks, from unsafe driving to unhealthy habits.
-Millions of Americans do not have health insurance or access to quality medical care.
+What do you propose to improve the health of Americans?
 What role, if any, do you think the government should have in health care?

 - Immigration- Whether our families moved here 200 years ago or 10 years ago, almost every American arrived through immigration.
-Should we restrict immigration, or should we welcome all immigrants to the United States?
+How open or restricted should the United States be towards immigration?